findy-network/findy-agent/README.md

    Please see the helper scripts in the `scripts` directory.

-All of that can be done with the `make scratch` as well if the predefined ledger and steward wallet names are ok.
+All of that can be done with the `make scratch` as well if the predefined ledger and steward wallet names are OK.
 The previous steps were for educational purposes.
 If you want to start the agency fast e.g., on OSX, the Makefile approach is preferable.
-Please see the scrips in the `tools` dir.
+Please see the scrips in the `tools` directory.

 ## Agent On-boarding